Arts, Education and Law alumni can be found in every field of endeavour

 As National Practice Group Leader of Clayton Utz’s Real Estate team, Nikki has played a lead role in some of Australia’s most high-profile urban renewal projects.

-Tony Albert is a critically acclaimed artist and has achieved extraordinary international success since graduating from a Bachelor of Contemporary Australian Indigenous Art.
+Tony Albert has achieved extraordinary international success since graduating from a Bachelor of Contemporary Australian Indigenous Art.

 Karen Jacobsen is an international entertainer, singer, motivational speaker, voice over artist and songwriter.
 She is the voice behind Apple’s infamous Siri.